 - Cocoa Powder: Use unsweetened natural cocoa powder.
 You could get away use dutch process cocoa powder, but the muffins may not rise as much.
 For best taste and texture, stick with natural.
 Most of the flavor comes from the cocoa powder, so choose a good one!
 I’ve baked with many over the years and I always go back to Hershey’s.

 - Sour Cream: If you were to skip the sour cream and replace it with milk, the chocolate muffins would be thin, flat, and wet.
-Sour cream lifts the crumb and keeps the muffins moist.
-You can replace it with plain yogurt and I often do– in fact, that’s how the recipe is written in the book!
+Just like it does in chocolate covered strawberry muffins, sour cream lifts the crumb and keeps the muffins moist.
+You can replace it with plain yogurt and I often do—in fact, that’s how the recipe is written in the book!

 - Oil: We usually use creamed butter and sugar in muffin recipes like blueberry muffins.
 However, cocoa powder is a very drying ingredient so it’s best paired with oil to keep the muffins moist.
 If you replace it with melted butter, the muffins will dry out.
 You won’t miss the flavor of butter because chocolate overpowers it.

-By the way, if you enjoy banana + chocolate together, you’ll love these double chocolate banana muffins— they’re whole wheat, too!
+By the way, if you enjoy banana + chocolate together, you’ll love these chocolate banana muffins—they’re whole wheat, too!

 Expect a thick and sticky batter.